rprofeta81/tinyml-temperature-prediction/README.md

 # tinyml-temperature-prediction
-Real-time climate trend and temperature prediction using TensorFlow and the STTS22HTR sensor.
-A foundational TinyML project focused on data logging and dense neural network inference on edge devices.
+Real-time temperature prediction using TensorFlow and the STTS22HTR sensor.
+A simple TinyML project focused on real-time inference and dense neural network usage on STM32L476RG.